pstjvn/closure-seed-project/GETTING_STARTED.md

 ## I

-If you are not expecting to use closure modules (synamic code loading) you should disable the option in 'Makefile' (line 3 - set to false).
+If you are not expecting to use closure modules (dynamic code loading) you should disable the option in 'Makefile' (line 3 - set to false).

 ```